Long-ranged spectral correlations in eigenstate phases: Introduction

-In the presence of global symmetries, \cref{eq:ETH} should be suitably modified to include relevant chemical potentials, e.g. $\beta H \rightarrow \beta H + \mu N + \cdots$.
-Systems that satisfy ETH are said to be quantum-chaotic or ergodic and are postulated to constitute one of a new class of ``eigenstate" phases of matter~\cite{HuseEtAl_LocalizationProtectedQuantumOrder_PhysRevB.88.014206,PotterVasseurParameswaran_eigenstatephases,PotterVasseurParameswaran_criticalglass_PhysRevLett.114.217201,AP_S3MBL_PhysRevB.96.165136}.
-The eigenstates of ergodic systems are highly i.e. ``volume-law'' entangled~\cite{kim2014testing} and their eigenvalues are correlated due to level repulsions.
-They transport charge and energy rapidly and their dynamics is ergodic in the sense that initial conditions are washed out at long times.
-In recent years, as suggested by increasing numerical and experimental evidence in conjunction with theoretical and phenomenological investigations, quantum many-body systems in the presence of strong quenched disorder (or quasi-periodicity) have emerged as a robust setting where ETH is violated.
-Such systems are said to be many-body-localized (MBL)~\cite{HuseNandkishore2015_MBLreview,abanin2019colloquium,gopalakrishnan2020dynamics,deng2017many,Imbrie_ProofMBL} and are believed to form a fundamentally distinct eigenstate phase.
-In contrast to chaotic systems, the MBL phase is characterized by eigenstates with short-range ``area law'' entanglement, an absence of level repulsion in the energy eigenvalues, no charge or energy transport, and a retention of the memory of the initial conditions even at long times.
+Although the study of equilibrium phases has been very successful~\cite{Plischke1994equilibrium,LandauLifshitz2013statistical}, understanding how thermal equilibrium itself emerges as an effective description of isolated physical systems is relatively underdeveloped although enormous progress \cite{Srednicki_ETH_PhysRevE.50.888,Deutsch_ETH_1991_PhysRevA.43.2046,BerryTabor1977_level,Haake_QuantumChaosBook} has been made, especially in recent years\cite{MaldacenaShenkerStanford2016bound,CurtVonKeyserlingk_Operatorspreading_PhysRevX.8.021013,NahumOPeratorSpreading_PhysRevX.8.021014,BertiniProsen_PhysRevLett.121.264101}.
+An important milestone in this direction is the formulation of the eigenstate thermalization hypothesis (ETH)~\cite{Srednicki_ETH_PhysRevE.50.888,Deutsch_ETH_1991_PhysRevA.43.2046}.
+ETH postulates the conditions under which an isolated quantum system equilibrates and can be described by quantum statistical mechanics.
+Systems that satisfy ETH are said to be quantum chaotic or ergodic whose eigenstates are highly i.e. ``volume-law'' entangled~\cite{kim2014testing} and eigenvalues are correlated due to level repulsions.
+They transport charge and energy rapidly, and their dynamics is ergodic in the sense that initial conditions are washed out at long times.
+In recent years, as suggested by increasing numerical and experimental evidence in conjunction with theoretical and phenomenological investigations, quantum many-body systems in the presence of strong quenched disorder (or quasiperiodicity) have emerged as a robust setting where ETH is violated.
+Such systems are said to be many-body-localized (MBL)~\cite{HuseNandkishore2015_MBLreview,abanin2019colloquium,gopalakrishnan2020dynamics,deng2017many,Imbrie_ProofMBL} and are believed to form an ``eigenstate" phases of matter~\cite{HuseEtAl_LocalizationProtectedQuantumOrder_PhysRevB.88.014206,PotterVasseurParameswaran_eigenstatephases,PotterVasseurParameswaran_criticalglass_PhysRevLett.114.217201,AP_S3MBL_PhysRevB.96.165136} that are fundamentally distinct from ergodic systems.
+In contrast to ergodic systems, the MBL phase is characterized by eigenstates with short-range ``area law'' entanglement, an absence of level repulsion in the energy eigenvalues, no charge or energy transport, and a retention of the memory of the initial conditions even at long times.
 Recent experiments on ultra-cold atomic gases~\cite{schreiber2015observation,choi2016exploring,lukin2019probing}, trapped ions~\cite{Smith_2016_MBLExpt}, superconducting qubits~\cite{roushan2017spectroscopic,xu2018emulating} and nuclear spins~\cite{wei2018exploring} have provided evidence for the existence of the MBL phase.